Promising Advances in Healthy Aging

 You have control over your own aging.
 Molecular biologist Elizabeth Blackburn, who received the 2009 Nobel Prize in Medicine for her research on telomeres - structures at the tips of chromosomes that play a key role in cellular aging - has published a new book for a general audience titled “The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer.”
 Blackburn’s thesis is that you have more control over your own aging than you may imagine.
 Based on a review of thousands of studies, Blackburn argues that you can actually lengthen your telomeres - and perhaps your life - by following the advice given in the book.

 Skin care products win research award.
-Estée Lauder won the Research and Innovation award (in French) at the Prix d’Excellence de la Beauté Marie Claire 2017 in Paris, France, with three skincare products: Advanced Night Repair Intensive Recovery Ampoules, Advanced Night Repair Concentrated Recovery Powerfoil Mask, and Revitalizing Supreme+ Global Anti-Aging Wake Up Balm.
+Estée Lauder won the Research and Innovation award at the Prix d’Excellence de la Beauté Marie Claire 2017 in Paris, France, with three skincare products: Advanced Night Repair Intensive Recovery Ampoules, Advanced Night Repair Concentrated Recovery Powerfoil Mask, and Revitalizing Supreme+ Global Anti-Aging Wake Up Balm.
 Perhaps this is no disruptive breakthrough, but a youthful skin feels good.

 Natural tooth repair method, using Alzheimer's drug, could revolutionize dental treatments.
 Scientists from the Dental Institute at King’s College London have found ways to stimulate the stem cells contained in the pulp of the tooth and generate new dentine - the mineralised material that protects the tooth - in large cavities, potentially reducing the need for fillings or cements.
 The new approach could see teeth use their natural ability to repair large cavities rather than using cements or fillings.
 The researchers used a drug for Alzheimer’s disease, developed at King’s College, that has been already tested in clinical trials and could get quickly into clinics.